HUMSI — Human Security Initiative

 Jul 31, 2025New York, NYSouth Korea

-Yeonsoo Go, a 21-year-old South Korean student on an R-2 religious worker visa, was arrested by ICE on July 31, 2025, outside a federal courthouse in New York immediately after reporting for a routine visa hearing.
-She was held at a Manhattan facility then transferred to an ICE detention center in Louisiana before being released on August 5.
-ICE claimed her visa expired over two years ago, though her attorney stated the visa was valid until December 2025 and Go was in the process of converting to a student visa.
+Yeonsoo Go, a 21-year-old Scarsdale High School graduate attending Purdue University, was arrested by ICE on July 31, 2025, outside a federal courthouse in New York following a routine visa hearing.
+ICE claimed her R-2 religious worker visa had expired over two years prior, but Go was released on August 5 after her attorney confirmed the visa remained valid through December 2025.
+Go's mother is an Episcopal church pastor in Scarsdale, and Go had been in the process of converting to a student visa at the time of her detention.

 Jul 31, 2025Austin, TX